ucan-wg/invocation/README.md

 Enqueued [Task]s describe requests for future work to be performed.
 They SHOULD come with [Delegation]s, but MAY be a simple request back to the Invoker.

-All [Tasks]s in an [enqueue] array MUST be treated as concurrent, unless explicit data dependencies between them exist via promise [Pipeline]s.
+All [Task]s in an [enqueue] array MUST be treated as concurrent, unless explicit data dependencies between them exist via [UCAN Promise]s.

 ### 4.2.3 Proxy Execution